 The modules make use of a number of parameters in order to control their behavior.
-They that can be set with the command from the Yap prompt after having loaded the module.
-The current value can be read with setting(parameter, Value).
+They that can be set with the command set(parameter,value).

+from the Yap prompt after having loaded the module.
+The current value can be read with setting(parameter,Value).